Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Application

-When the other three treatment variables are dropped from the regression, the coefficient on the minimum number of years of schooling becomes small (-0.022) and insignificant (s.e.=0.035).
-We follow Theorem 1 in \cite{dechaisemartin2020two} to decompose this coefficient, and find that it estimates a weighted sum of the effects of increasing by one the number of years of schooling required in 127 state$\times$year cells, where 64 cells receive a positive weight and 63 receive a negative weight, and where the positive and negative weights respectively sum to 1.856 and -1.856.
-Thus, the regression with only one treatment has considerably less negative weights attached to it than the regression with several treatments.
-The same holds for the three other treatment variables.
+When the other three treatment variables are dropped from the regression, the coefficient on the minimum years of schooling becomes small ($-0.020$) and insignificant (95\% confidence interval=$[-0.114,0.074]$).
+We follow Theorem 3 to decompose the coefficient in this ``short'' regression, and compare it to the coefficient in the ``long'' regression with the four treatments.
+The short regression's coefficient can be decomposed into the sum of four terms.
+The first term is a weighted sum of the effects of increasing by one the years of schooling required in 127 state$\times$year cells, where 56 cells receive a positive weight and 71 receive a negative weight, and where the positive and negative weights respectively sum to 1.759 and -0.759.
+Thus, the short regression has considerably smaller negative weights in this first term than the long regression.
+The second term is a sum of the effects of not having a requirement on directors' years of schooling in 26 state$\times$year cells, where 5 effects receive a positive weight and 21 receive a negative weight, and where the positive and negative weights respectively sum to 0.008 and -0.077.
+The third term is a sum of the effects of increasing by one the staff to child ratio in 148 state$\times$year cells, where 61 effects receive a positive weight and 87 receive a negative weight, and where the positive and negative weights respectively sum to 0.030 and -0.022.
+The last term is a sum of the effects of not having a requirement on staff to child ratio in 5 state$\times$year cells, where all effects receive a negative weight, and where the negative weights sum to -0.035.
+Thus, the short regression also has considerably less contamination weights than the long regression.
+Accordingly, the estimated maximal bias in Corollary \ref{cor:maxbiasshortlong} is almost five times lower for the short than for the long regression ($4.233 \times B$ versus $20.741\times B$), so the short regression is preferable per this maximal-bias metric.

-Finally, we compute the estimator proposed in Section \ref{sub:alternative_estimand_nodyn}, for the minimum number of years of schooling treatment.
-There are 8 state$\times$year cells $(g,t)$ such that this treatment changes in state $g$ from $t-1$ to $t$ while the staff to child ratio treatment does not change.
-On the other hand, there are only 2 state$\times$year cells $(g,t)$ such that the staff to child ratio treatment changes, while the years of schooling treatment does not change, thus making it challenging to estimate the effect of the staff to child ratio treatment separately from that of the years of schooling treatment.
-Moreover, as the data only has three time periods, accounting for dynamic effects may not be a first-order concern here.